gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - Allows the user to remove network adapters during reconfigure.
         - When reconfiguring, the user may remove network interfaces on the Instance or server.
 "User" level permission allows only Instances owned by the currently logged in user to have network interfaces removed.
         - This permission is recommended for those needing management control over Instances -
+      * - Lifecycle: Retry/Cancel
+        - None, Full
+        - Determines access to retry and cancel buttons for Tasks (for example, in the History tab of an Instance detail page)
+        - Retry and cancel functionality allows failed automation Tasks to be retried or stuck Tasks to be stopped from various places within |morpheus| UI (such as in the History tab of an Instance detail page)
+        -
+        -

 - .. toggle-header:: :header: **Monitoring Permission Options**